Buckwheat Galette with Rose Harissa Pesto

 Buckwheat Galettes offer a savoury option for pancake day, with a filling that is adaptable to the ingredients that you have left in the fridge.
-While Rose Harissa Pesto add a nice spiciness, traditional Genovese Pesto would work equally as well.
+While Rose Harissa Pesto adds a nice spiciness, Traditional Genovese Pesto would work equally as well.
 The cheese is another element that can be swapped for whichever variety you have in the fridge.

 1 large egg

 100g cavolo nero, sliced (any leafy green vegetable will work)

 - Put the flour and salt in a bowl and create a small well in the middle.
 In a separate jug, crack the egg and beat into the water.
 Slowly add the liquid mixture to the flour, whisking each addition to ensure you have a smooth batter.
 Once all the liquid is incorporated leave the mix to stand for 30 minutes.